 Here’s what you can control in the different menus:

-- Layout – Control the width of the section, the size of the gap between columns, its height, vertical column and content positioning, its assigned HTML tag and general structure.
+- Layout – Control the width of the section, the size of the gap between columns, its height, vertical column, and content positioning, its assigned HTML tag, and the general structure.

 All of the above is fairly self-explanatory, and you’ll quickly get the hang of it by merely experimenting around.
 Be aware, that you can control the settings of the separate navigation menu in the same way.
 More on that below.

 3. Customize Header Elements

 However, you can not only modify the header section as a whole but also the elements included in it.
 For example, to customize the site logo, simply click on it.
 This, too, will provide you with editing options on the left-hand side.